advancedresearch/the_century_of_satire/chronology.md

 This event caused a cataclysm, releasing some form of "Pharaoh's curse", that possibly doomed humanity.
 In order to make amends for this mistake, The Century of Satire project is meant to help people understand and experience historically what happened.

-The timeline starts with Seshat being carved on the back of the throne of a statue of Ramesses II in around 1250 BC, and ends with the discovery of [Joker Calculus](#joker-calculus) in 2021 by by Daniel Fischer, William Alexander Morris and Sven Nilsen.
+The timeline starts with Seshat being carved on the back of the throne of a statue of Ramesses II in around 1250 BCE, and ends with the discovery of [Joker Calculus](#joker-calculus) in 2021 by by Daniel Fischer, William Alexander Morris and Sven Nilsen.
-This forms a [Seshatic-Platonic language bias cycle](#seshatic-platonic-cycles) of 3270 years (notice that 0 CE = 1 BC).
+This forms a [Seshatic-Platonic language bias cycle](#seshatic-platonic-cycles) of 3270 years (notice that 0 CE = 1 BCE).
 The middle of this cycle gives year 386 CE, only 6 years later than [Edict of Thessalonica](#edict-of-thessalonica).
 In 380 CE, the Roman empire codifies Christianity as orthodoxy and opens up the way for persecuting believers of other religions.
 Therefore, the first half of the Seshatic-Platonic cycle there is a trend of reducing Seshatic language bias in philosophy and culture,